October – the month that everything is pink.

 Mammograms remain one of the most common forms of breast cancer screening, with 80% of American women, over the age of 40, having had a mammogram in the past two years.
 But the problem is that, not only do mammograms not prevent breast cancer (they can only screen for it), some evidence is showing that the radiation exposure may actually cause it.
 Because of the way a mammogram works, a woman who has one done is exposed to the same amount of radiation as about 1,000 chest x-rays.
 The Institute of Medicine’s report on causes of breast cancer in the environment estimated that nearly 3,000 breast cancer diagnoses per year actually stem from medical radiation.
 So, in a world surrounded by cancer, are there really ways to help lower your risk of developing it?
 The answer is yes, and doing so may not be as hard as you think.

 Stop Using Antiperspirants

 As more and more people are realizing the dangers behind aluminum containing deodorants, cleaner brands are beginning to pop up.
-I, personally, like the Crystal body deodorant.
+I, personally like Primal Pit Paste.